ChrisAlan9903/backend-solo-project/README.md

 ## Users Relationship
 - (CREATE)
     - Users can create new relationship with other users
+    - Users cannot create new relationship with themselves.
 - (GET)
     - Users can view their own relationship data
     - Users cannot view other users relationship data